 Updated on May 30, 2023, 7:10 p.m.
 (GMT+8): Season two of the Thousand Year Blood War saga premieres July 8.
 This article has been updated for relevancy.

-The Bleach: Thousand Year Blood War (Sennen Kessen-hen) arc will finally be animated, 10 years after the anime series ended in 2012.
+The Bleach: Thousand Year Blood War (Sennen Kessen-hen) arc is finally animated, 10 years after the anime series ended in 2012.